Master of Science

 The Master of Science is valued for its flexibility and excellence, and can be tailored to suit your needs.
 You can select your papers from a range of subjects and the mix of research and taught papers are customised to suit your interests and goals.

 The Master of Science (MSc) normally takes 12-18 months of full-time study to complete.
-The degree requires 180 points, which is made up of 90 points in taught papers and a 90-point thesis (research project).
-This balance of theses to taught papers may be changed subject to permission from the graduate co-ordinator in your chosen discipline.
+The degree requires 180 points, which is made up of 120 points in taught papers and a 60-point dissertation (research project).

 Study a MSc at Waikato University and you will enjoy more lab and field work, more one-on-one time with top academics and access to world-class research equipment.
 Our great industry contacts will also mean exciting collaborations with local, national and international companies and organisations.

 This is an ideal degree for students wanting to improve their career opportunities, and seeking a qualification that is potentially not so research-heavy.

 This qualification is taught at a level significantly in advance of undergraduate study, providing you with the challenges and knowledge needed to prepare for a successful career.

 The University of Waikato’s School of Science is home to a suite of well-equipped, world-class laboratories.
 You will have the opportunity to use complex research equipment and facilities such as NMR spectroscopy, DNA sequencing and the University of Waikato Herbarium (WAIK).

 The computing facilities at the University of Waikato are among the best in New Zealand, ranging from phones and tablets for mobile application development to cluster computers for massively parallel processing.
 Students majoring in Computer Science, Mathematics or Statistics will have 24 hour access to computer labs equipped with all the latest computer software.

 Depending on the major completed and your particular interests, graduates of this degree may find employment in a range of science-related industries.

 |120 - 180